Taloo123/Dev-ops-course-2024/devops-tools/devopstools.md

-# Setting Up and Implementing a CI/CD Pipeline for Terraform and EKS

-As part of my hands-on experience in DevOps, I successfully implemented a CI/CD pipeline for automating the deployment of an Amazon EKS cluster using Terraform and GitHub Actions.
-Here's a structured overview of the steps I undertook:

----

-## Step 1: Preparing the GitHub Repository
-I ensured my repository was hosted on GitHub and included all the necessary Terraform code to provision an EKS cluster.
-This included configurations for networking, cluster setup, and other AWS resources.

----

-## Step 2: Setting Up the Workflows Directory
-I created a `.github/workflows/` directory in my repository to define GitHub Actions workflows.
-This structure is essential for implementing CI/CD pipelines.

----

-## Step 3: Defining the CI/CD Pipeline
-I created a YAML file named `deploy.yml` in the workflows directory to define the pipeline.
-The pipeline consisted of two jobs:

-1. **Terraform Job**:
-   - Used the `actions/checkout` action to pull the code.
-   - Configured Terraform with the `hashicorp/setup-terraform` action.
-   - Initialized Terraform (`terraform init`) to set up the working environment.
-   - Validated the configuration with **Terraform Plan**.
-   - Applied infrastructure changes using **Terraform Apply**, provisioning the required AWS resources.

-2. **Deployment Job**:
-   - Configured Kubernetes CLI (`kubectl`) for the newly provisioned EKS cluster.
-   - Deployed Kubernetes manifests (`kubernetes-deployment.yaml`) for the application.

-Secrets such as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` were securely injected using GitHub Secrets.

----

-## Step 4: Configuring Secrets
-I added the following secrets to the repository:
-- **AWS_ACCESS_KEY_ID**: My AWS IAM access key.
-- **AWS_SECRET_ACCESS_KEY**: The corresponding secret key.
-- **KUBE_CONFIG**: Base64-encoded Kubernetes configuration file for EKS access.

----

-## Step 5: Committing and Pushing Changes
-I committed the `deploy.yml` file and pushed it to the repository, triggering the CI/CD workflow as defined.

----

-## Step 6: Testing the Pipeline
-I tested the pipeline by:
-- Pushing changes to the `main` branch.
-- Creating a pull request to validate workflow execution.

-The pipeline provisioned the EKS cluster using Terraform and deployed the application on Kubernetes.

----

-## Step 7: Reviewing Outputs
-I monitored the logs in the "Actions" tab on GitHub to verify the success of each step:
-- The Terraform job successfully provisioned the EKS cluster on AWS.
-- Kubernetes manifests were applied correctly, deploying the application.

----

-## Key Learnings and Achievements
-- **Infrastructure Automation**: Streamlined EKS provisioning with Terraform and GitHub Actions.
-- **CI/CD Principles**: Developed a robust pipeline combining infrastructure and application deployment.
-- **Kubernetes Management**: Configured and deployed applications on EKS using Kubernetes.
-- **Secrets Management**: Secured sensitive information using GitHub Secrets.

----

-This project deepened my understanding of DevOps workflows, CI/CD pipelines, and cloud infrastructure automation, enhancing my knowledge of Terraform, GitHub Actions, and Kubernetes.
+Setting Up and Implementing a CI/CD Pipeline for Terraform and EKS As part of my hands-on experience in DevOps, I implemented a CI/CD pipeline to automate the provisioning of an Amazon EKS cluster using Terraform and GitHub Actions.
+Below is a detailed and structured description, including the commands and YAML code used.

+Step 1: Preparing the GitHub Repository
+I ensured that my GitHub repository contained the necessary Terraform code for provisioning an EKS cluster.
+This included configurations for networking, cluster creation, and other dependent AWS resources.

+Step 2: Setting Up the Workflows Directory
+To define GitHub Actions workflows, I created the following directory structure in the repository:

+bash
+Copy code
+mkdir -p .github/workflows
+Step 3: Defining the CI/CD Pipeline
+I created a YAML file, deploy.yml, in the .github/workflows/ directory.
+The pipeline had two main jobs: Terraform and Deployment.

+YAML Code
+yaml
+Copy code
+name: CI/CD Pipeline for Terraform EKS Cluster

+on:
+  push:
+    branches:
+      - main  # Trigger workflow on pushes to the main branch
+  pull_request:
+    branches:
+      - main  # Trigger workflow on pull requests to the main branch

+jobs:
+  terraform:
+    runs-on: ubuntu-latest
+    steps:
+      - name: Checkout code
+        uses: actions/checkout@v2

+      - name: Set up Terraform
+        uses: hashicorp/setup-terraform@v1
+        with:
+          terraform_version: 1.3.7

+      - name: Terraform Init
+        run: terraform init

+      - name: Terraform Plan
+        run: terraform plan

+      - name: Terraform Apply
+        run: terraform apply -auto-approve
+        env:
+          AWS_ACCESS_KEY_ID: ${{ secrets.AWS_ACCESS_KEY_ID }}
+          AWS_SECRET_ACCESS_KEY: ${{ secrets.AWS_SECRET_ACCESS_KEY }}
+          AWS_REGION: us-west-2  # Update to your desired AWS region

+  deploy:
+    runs-on: ubuntu-latest
+    needs: terraform
+    steps:
+      - name: Checkout code
+        uses: actions/checkout@v2

+      - name: Set up kubectl
+        uses: azure/setup-kubectl@v1

+      - name: Configure kubectl
+        run: kubectl config use-context <your-cluster-name>
+        env:
+          KUBE_CONFIG: ${{ secrets.KUBE_CONFIG }}

+      - name: Deploy application to EKS
+        run: |
+          kubectl apply -f kubernetes-deployment.yaml  # Replace with the path to your manifest files Step 4: Configuring Secrets
+I securely added the required secrets in the GitHub repository under Settings > Secrets and Variables > Actions:

+AWS_ACCESS_KEY_ID: The AWS IAM access key.
+AWS_SECRET_ACCESS_KEY: The corresponding secret access key.
+KUBE_CONFIG: The base64-encoded Kubernetes configuration file for accessing the EKS cluster.
+To encode the kubeconfig file:

+bash
+Copy code
+cat ~/.kube/config | base64
+Step 5: Committing and Pushing Changes
+I committed and pushed the workflow to the repository:

+bash
+Copy code
+git add .github/workflows/deploy.yml
+git commit -m "Add CI/CD pipeline for Terraform and EKS" git push origin main
+Step 6: Testing the Pipeline
+I tested the pipeline by performing the following:

+Push a change to the main branch, triggering the workflow.
+Create a pull request, observing the workflow execution in the "Actions" tab on GitHub.
+The logs confirmed the successful execution of Terraform and Kubernetes steps.

+Commands Used
+Terraform Commands:

+bash
+Copy code
+terraform init
+terraform plan
+terraform apply -auto-approve
+Kubernetes Deployment:

+bash
+Copy code
+kubectl apply -f kubernetes-deployment.yaml
+Key Learnings and Achievements
+Infrastructure Automation: Automated the provisioning of an EKS cluster using Terraform.
+CI/CD Workflow Development: Created a GitHub Actions workflow for infrastructure and application deployment.
+Kubernetes Management: Deployed applications on an EKS cluster using Kubernetes manifests.
+Secure Secrets Management: Used GitHub Secrets for managing sensitive information.
+This project reinforced my understanding of CI/CD pipelines, Terraform for infrastructure as code, and Kubernetes for container orchestration, preparing me for more advanced DevOps challenges.